-Several of my brothers in the longest certified footrace in the world, the annual Self-Transcendence 3100 mile race including Grahak Cunningham and Stutisheel Lebedev have produced fascinating accounts of their experiences in New York.
+Several of my friends in the longest certified footrace in the world, the annual Self-Transcendence 3100 mile race including Grahak Cunningham, Stutisheel Lebedev and Jayasalini Olga Abramovskikh (above right) have produced fascinating accounts of their experiences in New York.

 Books for Runners contains images that link offsite to Amazon.co.uk. and the site receives a small reward for purchases made.

 Books for runners, marathon runners, ultrarunners, journey runners and multiday runners.